GLOBAL MARKETS-German government deal lifts euro, helps stocks

 The report follows a string of comments by ECB policymakers in the past week that they stood ready to act.
 However, many see next week’s ECB policy meeting as coming too soon after the bank earlier this month cut rates to a record low.

 MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.1 percent.
-Shares in Japan weakened 0.4 percent to slip further from a six-month peak touched on Monday .
+Shares in Japan weakened by 0.4 percent to slip further from a six-month peak touched on Monday.

-In commodities trading, U.S. light sweet crude oil fell $1.41, or 1.51 percent, to $92.27 per barrel after oil industry group American Petroleum Institute reported a 6.9-million-barrel rise in crude oil inventories, far more than the 600,000 barrels expected by analysts.
-Brent edged 62 cents highter to $111.50.
+In commodities, Brent crude was capped around $111 a barrel after oil industry group American Petroleum Institute (API) reported a 6.9 million-barrel rise in crude oil inventories, far more than the 600,000 barrels expected by analysts.

+Investors have also concluded that a deal between Iran and world powers, which had caused a sharp fall in oil prices, will not bring an immediate increase in crude supplies.